Log in

 What is Kanban board software?

 If you're new to Kanban, head over to this article on the Kanban method or this one about how Kanban is different from Scrum and Agile.
-If you just need a quick refresher, I'll give you that here.
+Those articles will give you a good understanding of how Kanban works and why it's so popular.
+But if you just need a quick refresher, I'll give you that here.

 Every Kanban board app is built around three main core features: boards, lists, and cards.